 Contributing: Mat Collins (MOHC)

-Role: to work directly with users and with other WPs to develop new approaches to the design of ensemble prediction systems that focus on information content and utility.
+Role: worked directly with users and with other WPs to develop new approaches to the design of ensemble prediction systems that focus on information content and utility.

 Lead: Chris Ferro (Exeter) Contributing: David Stephenson (Exeter), Simon Tett (Edinburgh)

-Role: to develop new methods for evaluating climate and impacts predictions, and to support the use of these methods to evaluate the predictions produced by other WPs.
+Role: developed new methods for evaluating climate and impacts predictions, and supported the use of these methods to evaluate the predictions produced by other WPs.